 The MVI calculator is basically a budget spreadsheet with different options for different lifestyles.
 Below is an example of what an MVI calculator looks like.

-As you can see in the above example, a lot of the money saved comes from rent/mortgage and variable costs.
+As you can see in the above example, a lot of the potential to save money comes from rent/mortgage and variable costs.

 A little later in this article, I’m going to talk about how you can leverage minimalism to challenge your idea of what frugal living means to you.